Introduction

 • --service-file

-• Specifies the path to a systemd service file that acts as a template and that will be copied to the Agent's <home>/bin directory.
-Users are free to choose any file name as a template for the service file.
+• Specifies the path to a systemd service file that will be copied to the Agent's <home>/bin directory.
+Users are free to choose any file name for the service file.
 The resulting service file name will be agent_<http-port>.service.

-• The Agent Installation Script will perform replacements in the service file to update paths and the port to be used, for details see ./bin/agent.service-example.
+• The Agent Installation Script will not perform replacements in the service file to update paths etc., for details see ./bin/agent.service-example.

 • --service-name